 Alternatively, ACE data could be submitted in a simple, standardized Excel file.
 Use of this spread-sheet will require the data to be summarized appropriately into the desired format, or manually entered.
 We assume that for most, if not all members, the data used to generate the ACEs are stored in a database or digital file structure.
 If so, a simple script could be developed to format these data into the desired submission format3.
-If the template was used for manual entry, we have created data validations to facilitate reporting of key information in a standardized way (see Annex1).
+The template may also be used for manual entry, and we have provided details formatting and usage guidelines to enhance clarity around reporting requirements.